erlang/erlang-org/README.md

   * Download and generate all [Auto-generated Content](#Auto-generated-content).
 * test - depends on setup
   * Runs linting and all testcases

+### Devcontainer / gitpod.io

+This project can be run as a vscode devcontainer and/or in gitpod.io.

+To work with this project in gitpod go to: https://gitpod.io/#https://github.com/erlang/erlang-org/tree/beta

+For instructions on how to run with vscode devcontainers see: https://code.visualstudio.com/docs/remote/containers

 ## Adding content